Severe Anxiety, Alcoholism, or Both?

 During all of this drinking I was still taking medication.
 I was also taking two Tylenol PM’s every night, along with my pills and alcohol.
 I could not understand why I woke up shaking every morning.

 I then realized that if I split up my doses of Xanax, I would be able to take one of them in the morning to calm the panic that I was feeling when I awoke.
 I was convinced that what I was experiencing was severe anxiety, mostly because that is what I was being told by my doctor (to whom I was not telling the truth!)

 Much like most recovering alcoholics, I finally reached the point where alcohol no longer served any purpose.
 I could not get drunk, numb, or fall asleep any longer.
 I was only able to mildly keep my anxiety under control with my medications during the day and with heavy drinking at night.

 I surrendered on July 26, 2006.
 I called my sister who had been an active member in AA for ten years and she brought me to the hospital for my detoxification.
-That is where I learned that, while I still have a mild case of anxiety, what I had been experiencing for almost thirty years was not Depression or Anxiety-Panic Disorder…it was Alcoholism.
-I was waking up every morning with the "DT's!"
+That is where I learned that, while I still suffered from a severe case of Anxiety-Panic Disorder, my alcohol consumption was exacerbating the disease ten-fold.
+I was an alcoholic who was waking up every morning with the "DT's!"